hakanrolsson/Prius-Gen2-A-C-compressor-inverter/README.md

 2. Open the Arduino IDE and install the necessary libraries for CAN communication.

-3. Open the example code provided in the `examples` directory.
+3. Open the example code provided.

 4. Upload the code to your Arduino.